PPN vs TPN: What is the Difference?

 Can you eat while receiving TPN?

 Depending on the condition and the reason for receiving TPN, you can consume food and beverages while on TPN therapy.
 If it is a possibility, oral intake is often encouraged to help expedite discontinuation.
-However, this should still be done cautiously under the direction of the prescriber and/or dietician because early oral intake may sometimes exacerbate the condition in question.
+However, this should still be done cautiously under the direction of the prescriber and/or dietician because early oral intake may sometimes worsen the condition.

 - Braunschweig C, Liang H, Sheean P. Indications for administration of parenteral nutrition in adults.
 Nutr Clin Pract.
 2004 Jun;19(3):255-62. doi: 10.1177/0115426504019003255.
 PMID: 16215113.